Page updated 28th October 2013

-The building that houses the present Laura Ashley, at 41 High Street, was for many years the premises of Hinton Lake, the chemists.
+The building that houses the present Laura Ashley, at 41 and 42 High Street, was for many years the premises of Hinton Lake, the chemists.
 The building, largely dating from 1564 was called the Mansion House up until 1740.
+It is a twin-gabled, timber-framed, four story building with cellar, while its faĆ§ade and some of its interior still survives.
+The timber joists of the façade are a modern restoration, replacing a rendered front sometime in the early 20th Century.
 It was constructed on a much older site and part of the wall that was built in 1285/6 to create Cathedral Close, runs through the basement.
-A 14th century fireplace was discovered in the early 20th century.
-In the 16th century, the risk of fire was great in plaster and lathe buildings, and the merchants in 40 and 41 High Street, built a thick firewall between the properties.
+A 14th century fireplace was discovered in the early 20th century, which was restored.
+In the 16th century, the risk of fire was great in plaster and lathe buildings, and the merchants in 40 and 41 High Street (left side in photo), built a thick firewall between the properties.

 John Hinton Lake was born in Exeter in 1845, the son of William Caperon Lake, a tailor in Castle Street and Jane Hinton.
 At the age of 24, John married Ellen Neck in St Sidwells and the couple had seven children.

 The young John Lake took over the business of Mr Ham the chemist in December 1868 – he may have trained with first Mr Knott and later Mr Ham.
 Once on his own, he thrived and the Pharmaceutical Society of Great Britain awarded John Hinton Lake the silver council medal in August 1873, indicating a growing reputation.
 He is listed living at his shop as a pharmaceutical chemist in the 1881 and 1901 census.
 The business, expanded over the years and branches were opened in Gold Street, Tiverton and Sidmouth.
 Hinton Lake was elected in January 1897 as president of the Exeter Association of Chemists and Druggists.